Arbroath and Broughty Ferry

 Arbroath and Broughty Ferry is a constituency of the House of Commons in the UK Parliament.
 It was first contested in the 2024 general election.
-The seat is currently held by Stephen Gethins of the Scottish National Party.
-Gethin had previously been the MP for North East Fife from 2015 to 2019.
+The seat is currently represented by Lara Bird, who was elected following the resignation of Stephen Gethins of the Scottish National Party on 14 May 2026 after being elected to the Scottish Parliament in the 2026 Scottish Parliament election.

 The constituency name refers to the Angus town of Arbroath and the Dundee suburb of Broughty Ferry.

 Boundaries

 Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):